YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 -Gblname
 ~~~~~~~~~

 Provides a mechanism to specify the collation for global variables sharing the same unsubscripted name.
-Specifying a collation is necessary for globals that span multiple regions and and use an alternate collation.
+Specifying a collation is necessary for globals that span multiple regions and use an alternate collation.
 Because the global name EURCentral (described in the Introduction section) uses an alternate collation, it requires an entry in the GBLNAME section.
 The format of the ADD -GBLNAME command is:

 .. code-block:: bash